popeadam/Kometa/docs/kometa/guides/order.md

 #### Sorting the **contents** of the **collections** within the **groups** of Default collections

-You can also re-order the contents of each collection within a Defaults file using **either** the `sort_by` or `collection_order` template variables.
+You can also re-order the contents of each collection within a Defaults File using **either** the `sort_by` or `collection_order` Template Variables.
 The specific option you use will depend on the specific default file [it is ultimately controlled by which type of collection is created by the file, dumb or smart], and will be listed on the relevant wiki page.

 For example: